 Just as there are foods you should try and eat, there are also some foods you should try to avoid:

-Some women are put on over-the-counter birth control pills.
+Some people are put on over-the-counter birth control pills.
 In Chinese Medicine, the pill can cause stagnation.
 Because of this, a diet based on foods that move the Qi and blood are recommended.

 - Small portions of salads with cooked foods inside